Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification/Uncertainty_Identification_Transformers.md

 ### 4.1.1 Data Exploration <a class="anchor" id="dataexploration"></a>

-The original dataset we used was labelled and consisted of three columns: \
+The original dataset we used was labeled and consisted of three columns: \
 (i) Article ID \
 (ii) Article - the newspaper articles in text format \
 (iii) label - a binary indicator showing if the article is related to economic policy uncertainty or not. \